puppetlabs/puppet-docs/source/pe/2.7/trouble_common_problems.markdown

 InnoDB is Taking Up Too Much Disk Space
 -----

-Over time, the innodb file can get quite hefty, especially in larger deployments with many nodes.
+Over time, the innodb database can get quite hefty, especially in larger deployments with many nodes.
 In some cases it can get large enough to consume all the space in `var`, which makes bad things happen.
 When this happens, you can follow the steps below to slim it back down.

 1. Move your existing data to a backup file by running: `# mysqldump -p --databases console console_auth console_inventory_service > /path/to/backup.sql`

-2. Stop the mySQL service
+2. Stop the MySQL service

 3. Remove *just* the PE-specific database files.
 If you have no other databases, you can run `# cd /var/lib/mysql # rm -rf ./ib* # rm -rf ./console*`. *Warning:* this will remove everything, including any db's you may have added.